 Uli Bösking Bio

-My name is Uli Bösking, electric violinist, violaplayer and highschool teacher (spanish and music).
+My name is Ulrich Bösking.
+I am a composer, electric violinist, violaplayer and highschool teacher (spanish and music).

-Since 1983 I have played in many bands, started some own bands and projects and worked frequently as studio- and stage musician for theatre plays and dance theatre.
+Since 1983 I have worked as a violin teacher, played in some bands as a guest, started some own bands and projects and worked frequently as studio- and stage musician for theatre plays and dance theatre.

 Between 1983 and 1986 I wrote my first songs for two bands called "Debil Agil"and "The Amnesia Vivace".